 Gypsum plaster is another popular variety of plaster.
 Compared to Venetian plaster, gypsum plaster has a more matte and singular finish, which means that it is less customisable.
 In contrast, Venetian plaster is a lot more versatile.
 It is also more durable than gypsum plaster and can be finished to matte, satin, glossy or earthy finishes.
 Venetian plaster also has more flex which makes it less prone to cracking due to impacts or weather changes.

 We are a small family run business in Vancouver BC.
-We are large enough to do those big jobs, yet small enought to still care.
+We are large enough to do those big jobs, yet small enough to still care.
 Our attention to detail is what we are known for.
-We are also known for doing the jobs that other will not do.
+We are also known for doing the jobs that others will not do.
 Regardless of the type of project you have, call us (604-961-4923) and we can come up with a solution to suit you.

 Our pricing is transparent and competitive.
 We do our best to be upfront with all of the costs necessary to do the best work possible.